cucumber/cucumber-json-formatter/README.md

 also differs per Cucumber implementation.

 For each language we validate this implementation against the implementation specific variants of the [cucumber-json-schema](https://github.com/cucumber/cucumber-json-schema) as well as the original implementation.
 So  there should be a good chance your tooling will understand it.

 ## Features

-Given a passing feature file
+Given a passing feature file:

 ```gherkin
 Feature: minimal